Daniel-Himself/FolderOrganizer/README.md

 ## How to use
 1. In the script itself, make sure to change my predefined downloads directory location to your own.

-1. Then, create five folders in your Download folder and name them as Downloaded Images, Downloaded Documents, Downloaded Software and Log (It will just contain a single file named log.txt which will be the output of our script).
+1. Then, create four folders in your Download folder and name them as Downloaded Images, Downloaded Documents, Downloaded Software and Log (It will just contain a single file named log.txt which will be the output of our script).

 1. Place the .py in the unorganized directory (Downloads is the one I use)